dreamsxin/ext-async/README.md

     public function run(): void { }

-    /* Used for event loop integration, should be dropped if merged into PHP core. */ public function activator(callable<TaskScheduler> $callback): void { }
+    /* Used for event loop integration, should be dropped if merged into PHP core. */ public function activator(callable(TaskScheduler) $callback): void { }

-    /* Used for promise-API bridging, should be dropped if merged into PHP core. */ public function adapter(callable<mixed> $callback): void { }
+    /* Used for promise-API bridging, should be dropped if merged into PHP core. */ public function adapter(callable(mixed) $callback): void { }
 }
 ```

 ### Context

 Each task runs in a `Context` that provides access to task-local variables.
 These variables are are also available to every `Task` re-using the same context or an inherited context.
 The `TaskScheduler` creates an implicit root context that every created task will use by default.
-You can access a contextual value by calling `Context::get()` which will lookup the value in the context of the running task.
-The lookup call will return `null` when the value is not set in the active context or no task context is active during the method call.
+You can access a contextual value by calling `Context::var()` which will lookup the value in the current active context.
+The lookup call will return `null` when the value is not set in the active context or no context is active during the method call.

 You need to inherit a new context whenever you want to set task-local variables.
 In order for your new context to be used you need have to pass it to a task using `Task::asyncWithContext()` or you can enable it for the duration of a function / method call by calling `run()`.
 The later is preferred if your code is executing in a single task and you just want to add some variables.